Daunorubicin citrate liposome (Injection)

 Daunorubicin Citrate Liposome (daw-noe-ROO-bi-sin SIT-rate LYE-poh-some)

-Treats Kaposi's sarcoma in patients who have human immunodeficiency virus (HIV).
+Treats Kaposi sarcoma in patients who have HIV.

 When This Medicine Should Not Be Used